radical-cybertools/radical.entk/examples/usecase_seisflow/regional_Greece_small/README.md

 Installation was done according to ```http://specfem3d-globe.readthedocs.io/en/latest/```.

-Binaries are included within the example.
-Please first try the example without installation.
+Binaries are present under ```radical.ensemblemd/examples/usecase_seisflow/regional_Greece_small/input_data/bin```.
+These might not work since they are compiled on another machine.
+Please compile  the four binaries (under the above path) according to the documentation in the above link and overwrite them over the ones in the bin/ folder.

-If that fails, please install as per the documentation in the above link.
+Once the above is done please run the ```prep_data.sh``` script.

 ## Executing the example (local execution only now)